cairo-book/cairo-book/cairo-documentation-style-guide.md

 ### Formatting

-The Cairo Book usually use the following link formatting:
+The Cairo Book usually uses the following link formatting:

-> Instead, you must define a [Trait](https://book.cairo-lang.org/ch08-02-traits-in-cairo.html) and a, ...
+> Instead, you must define a [Trait](./ch08-02-traits-in-cairo.md) and a, ...

-- Make intra-book links relative, so they work both online and locally
+- Make intra-book links relative, so they work both online and locally.

-Do NOT turn long phrases into links
+Do NOT turn long phrases into links.

   > ❌ See the [Cairo Reference’s section on constant evaluation](https://book.cairo-lang.org/ch02-01-variables-and-mutability.html) for more information on what operations can be used when declaring constants.